ArkkanElkhatib/C-CoronaFileParser/README.md

 Files Included:

-  Makefile -> Used to compile and link files pandemic.tsv -> Composed of covid-19 stats to be parsed tsvToBin.c -> Parses the data in pandemic.tsv into 3 seperate .bin files pandemicStats.c -> Allows you to process and display the 3 .bin files produced by tsvToBin.c
+  Makefile -> Used to compile and link files\n pandemic.tsv -> Composed of covid-19 stats to be parsed tsvToBin.c -> Parses the data in pandemic.tsv into 3 seperate .bin files
+  pandemicStats.c -> Allows you to process and display the 3 .bin files produced by tsvToBin.c